Matth-D/hou_snippet/program/Planning.md

           at obj level.
 Rename snippet node with user input name.
 Change color and shape (TBD)
     - Send Snippet to Clipboard:
         - Select snippet and click button.
-Will create a file in .h_snippet/sent/ named with snippet's name - username - today's date - random seed.
+Will create a file in .h_snippet/sent/ named with snippet's name - username - today's date d/m/y h/m - random seed.
 Then will copy the snippet's children items to that file.
           Upload that file into a gist and return shorten url to clipboard.
+    - Import Snippet from Clipboard:
+        - Get clipboard content, verify it's a link, get the snippets name / sender username / date sent.
+          Create a file in
     - Create Two classes. transfer_internet and transfer local.
 Each with send snippet or get snippet methods.
     - Create a Snippet Class.
         - Inherit send snippet and get snippet methods from transfer classes depending on switch.